ManiAm/VENTOS_Public/README.md

 **Step 2:** To make the life easier, you can create an alias command to make a shortcut to the above long commands.
 Open .bashrc and add these lines at the end (you should change the PATHs accordingly).

-    export VENTOSPATH=/home/mani/Desktop/VENTOS
+    export VENTOSPATH=/home/mani/Desktop/VENTOS/VENTOS
     export sumoBinaryPATH=$VENTOSPATH/sumoBinary
     alias sumo-cmd='python $VENTOSPATH/veins-sumo-launchd.py -vv -c $sumoBinaryPATH/sumoD'
     alias sumo-gui='python $VENTOSPATH/veins-sumo-launchd.py -vv -c $sumoBinaryPATH/sumo-guiD'

 Now you can use sumo-cmd and sumo-gui commands instead!

-**Step 3:** libpcap library is used to sniff packets from network interfaces.
-We need to give permission to opp_run to be able to access the network interfaces (check [here](http://packetlife.net/blog/2010/mar/19/sniffing-wireshark-non-root-user/)).
-Moreover, libusb needs permission to open a USB device for read/write.
-This is done through setting [capabilities](http://linux.die.net/man/7/capabilities) using the following command:

-    sudo setcap cap_dac_override,cap_net_raw,cap_net_admin=eip /home/mani/Desktop/omnetpp-4.6/bin/opp_run

-Note that you need to change the path to opp_run accordingly.

-**Step 4:** Run the VENTOS project by right clicking on the project name in the IDE and choose:
+**Step 3:** Run the VENTOS project by right clicking on the project name in the IDE and choose:

     "Run as" -> "Run configurations..."